What is a Noise Risk Assessment?

 Why carry out a Noise Risk Assessment?

-We can carry out a Noise Risk Assessment to ensure that noise levels within your workplace are within the legal requirements to comply with the Noise at Work Regulations (2005).
-The need to carry out a Noise Risk Assessment is now regulatory in most places of work, both industrial or commercial, including: Factories – Offices – Call Centres – Nightclubs – Bars
+A Noise Risk Assessment is undertaken to ensure that noise levels within the workplace are within the legal requirements to comply with the Noise at Work Regulations (2005).
+The need to carry out a Noise Risk Assessment is now regulatory in most places of work, both industrial or commercial including

 As an employer you should